 “Just because you have cancer and your doctor says you have a year to live doesn’t mean you must suddenly agree to those terms and begin preparing to die.”

-Jill Litton, 16+ year peritoneal mesothelioma survivor
+Jill Litton, 16-year mesothelioma survivor

 Patients with peritoneal mesothelioma who undergo cytoreductive surgery with HIPEC have an average life expectancy of 53 months.
+Jill lived nearly four times longer than the average.

 Calling on Faith to Overcome Treatment Challenges